Shanmugaks/person-name-sorter-solution/README.md

 Hello,

 I'm Shan.
-This solution & documentation was created with care and a focus on continuous improvement.
-While not perfect, it's built to grow and get better over time.
+This solution and documentation were created with care and a focus on continuous improvement.
+While not perfect, it's built to grow and improve over time.

-👉 UML diagrams are vailable in /docs folder at the root
+👉 UML diagrams are available in the /docs folder at the project root.

 # PersonNameSorter